logicalclocks/machine-learning-api/docs/integrations/sagemaker.md

 ## Next Steps

-For more information about how to use the Model Registry, see the [Quickstart Guide](../quickstart.md).
+For more information about how to use the Hopsworks Model Registry and Model Serving, see the [Quickstart Guide](../quickstart.md).